 Honey bees are in decline, along with the 100s of species of native pollinators.
 We have established a bee yard at our farm because we love honey and hope that our farm provides an excellent healthy environment for the bees.
 We use no insecticides on our farm (other than the odd can of wasp death – I have a serious allergy to wasp stings).
 The combination of the woodland and rotational grazing means there is always a food source available for pollinators – our honeybees and their wild cousins as well.
 Clean water, abundant nectar and pollen – it’s bee heaven.

-Our land is certified organic by Pro-cert which means we do not use any synthetic pesticides or fertilizers and we are inspected by a third party to ensure we are adhering to the organic production rules.
-But we go well beyond the organic rules: – we do no tillage, – we have planted over 6000 trees, – we use renewable energy for our heating, – we have switched to solar for all our electric fencing systems, – we maintain habitat that encourages biodiversity, – our wool is processed using citrus-based soaps and solar heated water, and – our dyes are manufactured without the use of any heavy metals and are set using vinegar.
+We do virtually no tillage, – we have planted over 6000 trees, – we use renewable energy for our heating, – we have switched to solar for all our electric fencing systems, – we maintain habitat that encourages biodiversity, – our wool is processed using citrus-based soaps and solar heated water, and – our dyes are manufactured without the use of any heavy metals and are set using vinegar.
 In short, we are always looking for ways to reduce our environmental footprint.

 Michael Pollan’s Review of Real Dirt